 - Spasticity and spasms:

-- Advice on physical techniques - eg, passive stretching, to reduce spasticity and avoid the development of contractures.
+- Advise on physical techniques - eg, passive stretching, to reduce spasticity and avoid the development of contractures.

 - Contractures at joints: specific treatments include prolonged stretching - eg, with serial plaster casts.